StirlingMarketingGroup/php-murmur-hash/README.md

     // -7850704420789372250

 Note that those are getting treated as signed integers for both environments, which you can solve in MySQL by using ``cast(`murmur_hash`('Yeet')as unsigned)``, but PHP doesn't support unsigned integers.

+In MySQL, you can convert this integer to a binary string (`conv` in MySQL already treats it as unsigned, unless you give the "to base" a negative sign, like "-16")

+    unhex(conv(`murmur_hash`('Yeet'),10,16))
+    -- 0x930CB1EC9242BAA6

+In PHP, you can get to the same output by using the `pack` function.
+The "J" option sepcifies "unsigned long long (always 64 bit, big endian byte order)", which is what I needed to use to get the same output, but for some reason if I used Q, or "unsigned long long (always 64 bit, machine byte order)", I get something different than MySQL, even if I do these things on the same machine as the MySQL server.
+(Maybe MySQL forces big endian onwith `conv`?)

+    echo bin2hex(pack("J",murmur_hash("Yeet")));
+    // 930cb1ec9242baa6